top of page

 The events continued the trend of being as varied as possible.
 From Brian Lochore leading a rugby team on one side to Len Bergman himself talking part in a game of motorcycle football, the games were a mix of serious and fun.
 Unfortunately, they were not as popular, and this would be the last Golden Games the public would enjoy.

-To Be Published 2024
+Published 2024

 bottom of page